andycv587/cse15l-lab-reports/Lab-report-4.md

 ## Step 4: Log into ieng6
 - **Keys Pressed:** `ssh<space>username@ieng6.ucsd.edu<enter>`
 - **Summary:** This command logs you into the ieng6 server using SSH.
-Replace `username` with our actual username.
+Replace `username` with your actual username.

 ![Screenshot of logging into ieng6](link-to-your-screenshot-1)